Nene-S/Computer_Vision_Tasks/README.md

-# The OpenCV Task
+# Various Computer Vision Tasks

+This repository contains several computer vision tasks, including line detection on a video input.

-To be able to run the code in this repository, downlod the following packages:
+To run the code in this repository, install the following packages:

 ```python
 pip install opencv-python numpy matplotlib